chris-gaskell/uos-sced-site/content/materials/_index.md

       ---

-      Thia workshop is scheduled to take place twice per year, in the October (clinical psychology students) and in the March (clinical associate psychology students).
+      This two-day workshop takes place twice per year, in the October (clinical psychology trainees) and in the March (clinical associate psychology trainees).

       | Time  | Topic                                                                           |